tommlogan/riskblog/_posts/2018-06-29-crop-price-forecasting.md

 Again, we're able to capture the general trends in the data.
 The model does pretty badly at predicting Wheat prices in 2013 (i.e. it predicts a price increase, rather than a price decrease), and again the extreme values are not always predicted, but I'm still pretty impressed.

+So, to give a preliminary answer to question #1 above, prices _can_ be predicted reasonably accurately using solely climate information.

 ## Adding a lag term
 Say we're trying to predict what the price will be next month (in July).